Oracles-llm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "✨ Feature Request"
+name: Feature Request
-about: "Suggest a new feature, improvement, or enhancement for the project."
+about: Suggest a new feature, improvement, or enhancement for the project.
-title: "[FEATURE]"
+title: [FEATURE]
 labels: enhancement
 assignees: ''
 ---